Health Care in Retirement

 Retiring after age 65:

-If you will be age 65 or older upon retirement you will be eligible to enroll in Medicare.
-If you are no longer eligible for employer-sponsored health insurance, then Medicare coordinated through an Advantage Plan or Medicare paired with a supplemental plan will provide you with comprehensive coverage.
-The CHP offers six Medicare plans for you to choose from, as well as vision and dental coverage.
+If you’ll be age 65 or older when you retire, you’ll be eligible for Medicare.
+If you no longer have employer-sponsored health insurance, then Medicare coverage paired with an Advantage plan or supplemental plan will provide you with comprehensive coverage.
+The CHP offers six Medicare options for you to choose, as well as optional vision and dental coverage.

 Back to the top